-Christmas is an exciting time with a toddler.
+Christmas is an exciting time for a toddler.

 It is also a CRAZY time with a toddler or preschooler!